Skip to main content

 How Should I Respond If There Is No External Wound?

-It is imperative that people understand that there does not have to be an external wound to the head itself for a brain injury to have occurred.
-In fact, there are some types of brain injuries that do not have external wounds at all, and can lead to serious issues that can quickly turn into a life or death situation, such as internal brain bleeding and swelling.
+People must understand that there does not have to be an external wound to the head itself for a brain injury to have occurred.
+In fact, some types of brain injuries do not have external wounds at all and can lead to serious issues that can quickly turn into life-or-death situations, such as internal brain bleeding and swelling.
 No matter if there is a visible wound or not, anyone who was in an accident must respond with a sense of urgency by going to the doctor.

 What Happens If Treatment Is Delayed?

 Treatment for a brain injury that is delayed can make the difference between someone surviving or having to live with the side effects of a traumatic brain injury for the rest of their lives.
 Anyone who suspects that they may have a head-related injury must not hesitate in getting medical attention.
-As an Indianapolis brain injury lawyer would advise, do not wait until the situation has turned dire to get medical care.
+Do not wait until the situation has turned dire to get medical care.
 By getting yourself to the emergency room for an examination, a doctor can intervene to treat the condition promptly, preventing it from turning into a chronic or lifelong issue.

 Who Can Help Me Investigate The Accident?

-Your Indianapolis brain injury lawyer is going to be pivotal in your brain injury case.
-A lawyer has connections in the judicial and law enforcement system, and knows how to investigate the situation further to uncover evidence and influencing factors that you may not have been able to by yourself.
-The everyday person doesn’t have the legal knowledge that lawyers have, which is why it is always advised that victims of personal injury accidents consult with a legal team immediately if someone else was at-fault for what happened.
+Our personal injury lawyer is going to be pivotal in your brain injury case.
+Our attorney has connections in the judicial and law enforcement system and knows how to investigate the situation further to uncover evidence and influencing factors that you may not have been able to by yourself.
+The everyday person doesn’t have the legal knowledge that lawyers have, which is why it is always advised that victims of personal injury accidents consult with our accident attorneys immediately if someone else is at fault for what happened.

 When Should I Begin Gathering Evidence?